-Last week saw the publication of Achille Mbembe’s new book “Sortir de la Grande Nuit: Essai sur l’Afrique Décolonisée” (with a nod to Frantz Fanon’s ‘We must get out of the great night’ – or, ‘shake off the heavy darkness’, as the English translation of The Wretched of the Earth has it).
+I just saw the publication of Achille Mbembe’s new book “Sortir de la Grande Nuit: Essai sur l’Afrique Décolonisée” (with a nod to Frantz Fanon’s ‘We must get out of the great night’ – or, ‘shake off the heavy darkness’, as the English translation of The Wretched of the Earth has it).
 Composed as a long essay, the book strings together critical reflections regarding Africa’s recent past and not-too-distant future.
-In the above interview, Mbembe talks (in French) about some of the main questions raised in the book:
+In an interview in French, Mbembe talks (in French) about some of the main questions raised in the book:

 “I was born in the folds of Africa’s independence and I was brought up in an environment where my grandmother told me almost daily about things that happened during the fight against colonialism.
 Those children stories are directly linked to the environment in which my child’s imaginary was formed.”
 The first chapter contains a very personal reflection on his childhood in Cameroon.
 “I guess I wanted to take the readers along and make them accomplices in a personal experience from which the theoretical and political questions arise for those implicated.”
 His grandmother also tells him stories out of the Bible, but “I didn’t know what to do with this Christianity” until he read (the theologian) Gustavo Gutiérrez’ book on liberation theology which “allowed me to avoid Marxism and a certain kind of nationalism”.

 He tells the “tragic story” of Ruben Um Nyobé’s skull, “the refusal to bury him” which is not just the story of Um but also of Félix Moumié, Ernest Ouandie and Osende Afana, “whose names have remained taboo for a very long time”.
 (The three men were radical independence fighters murdered by French colonial forces in Cameroon in the late 1950s.)